Battery simulator: Functioning

-Battery simulator mimics a battery’s electrical characteristic of outputting a voltage and is able to source as well as sink current.
+Battery simulator mimics a battery's electrical characteristic of outputting a voltage and is able to source as well as sink current.
 This type of power supply is called two-quadrant power supply.
 In contrast, a conventional power supply can only source current when the voltage is positive.

 A battery simulator may be able to set the simulated battery voltage either remotely via PC or manually.
 Often battery simulators have built-in voltage and current display and monitoring.
 For example, the user selects the voltage of the battery to be simulated, using the potentiometer knob for adjusting the voltage, while the current value is displayed on the digital screen.
 An independent potentiometer is available to select the maximum current that the equipment can source or sink.

-Battery Charger Testing
+Battery charger testing

 The basic use of battery simulator is replacing a real battery with a simulator.
 This enables the testing of the charger both during development and during production testing.